casra-developers/apss_csharp_tutorial/LinearAlgebraLibrary/Excercise02.md

 ```

 ## Task 4: Vector subtraction
-Vector addtion works by subtracting all components seperately and using the summed components for the resulting vector.<br>
+Vector subtraction works by subtracting all components seperately and using the summed components for the resulting vector.<br>
 <b>TODO:</b> Add your implementation:
 ```Csharp
 /// <summary>